gustavogoncalvescoelho/task-management-app/README.md

 # task-management-app
-Development of a task management app for Android
+Development of a task management app for Android and Web